gomander/sveltekit-gh-actions-cloud-run/README.md

 Use the following command to create a basic SvelteKit app in the `my-app` directory.
-You can skip the directory name at the end of the command to create the app in the current directory.
+You can skip the directory name at the end of the command to create the app in the working directory.

 ```bash
 npm create svelte@latest my-app